AnssiPeltola/AnssiPeltola/README.md

 - PostgreSQL
 - Phaser 3

-I'm also familiar with tools like Git, Visual Studio Code, Unity, Flyway, internet browser console, and Postman.
+I'm also familiar with tools like Git, Visual Studio Code, Unity, Flyway, Postman and internet browser console.

 ## Get in Touch